-- 1. Assist student in completing the Field Practicum Learning Agreement. - 2.
-Provide student with general guidance and training during the Field Experience as identified in the agreement. - 3.
-Evaluate student's performance by completing the Preceptor's Evaluation of Student Performance and returning it to the student's Academic Coordinator.
+1. Assist student in completing the Field Practicum Learning Agreement.

+2. Provide student with guidance and training during the Field Experience as identified in the Learning Agreement.

+3. Evaluate student's performance by completing the Preceptor's Evaluation of Student Performance and returning it to the student's Academic Coordinator.
+For further detail see Field Practicum Checklist.